Quarantine-Help/quarantine-help-hybrid/README.md

 * After [installing up nodeJS and Ionic](https://ionicframework.com/docs/installation/cli), you can run `ng serve` for a dev server.
 * Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

-### Build
+## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ionic build` to build the project.
+The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.

+#### Copy your Web Assets

+When you are ready to run your app natively on a device or in a simulator, copy your built web assets using `npx cap copy`.

+Note: You may need to run `npx cap sync` if you wish to update the native dependencies too.

+#### Open your Native IDE

+Capacitor uses the Native IDEs to build, simulate, and run your app.
+To open it run `npx cap open`

 ## License
 This project is made available under the terms of the GPLv3.
 See the [LICENSE][license] file for the full text of the license.